-195 The simulations were run on the NSF National Center for Atmospheric Research (NCAR) Cheyenne supercomputer.
+The simulations were run on the NSF National Center for Atmospheric Research (NCAR) Cheyenne supercomputer.
 To provide evidence of the computational expense of LES for real-data cases, the following information is provided.
-Each LES run required 1,296 cores running for between 11 and 12 hours of wall-clock time in order to produce 10 minutes of simulation.
-Thus, to run for the full 6 hours, 35 restarts were required to fit within the Cheyenne 12-hour job limit.
-In total, this results in between 513,000 to 560,000 core hours per LES simulation - 3.6-3.9 million core hours in total.
+Each LES run required 1296 cores running for between 11 and 12 h of wall-clock time in order to produce 10 min of simulation.
+Thus, to run for the full 6 h, 35 restarts were required to fit within the Cheyenne 12 h job limit.
+In total, this results in between 513 000 and 560 000 core hours per LES simulation - 3.6-3.9 million core hours in total.